dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 We see from the results of our first test that these models understand nullability to some extent, but how deep is this understanding?
-To start to quantify this, we give a syntax and semantics of a minimalist subset of python that captures nullability in Appendix [B.1](#sec:commonrules).
+To quantify this, we give a syntax and semantics of a minimalist subset of python that captures nullability in Appendix [B.1](#sec:commonrules).
 We can then classify each partial program by which program constructs and rules determine the nullability of the